 Saturday, November 22, 2008

-The Skills evolution of a Manager as he ascends the Organizational Hierarchy
+The Skills evolution of Managers as they ascend the Organizational Hierarchy

-Managers are very busy individuals they have great responsibilities in an organization and a great percentage of their organization's success or failure rest on their hands.
-Thus, it is a must for them to be equipped with very important Managerial Skills as they advance in the organizational hierarchy.
+Managers are very busy individuals.
+They have great responsibilities in an organization, and a significant percentage of their organization's success or failure rests in their hands.
+Thus, it is essential for them to be equipped with key managerial skills as they advance in the organizational hierarchy.

-It is said that: “No man is an island” we cannot exist by ourselves we need to interact and communicate.
-This is where Human Skill comes into play.
-Human Skills are very important because this is where we build teams, we create networks, linkages and we harmonize every effort of every individual under our responsibility toward the achievement of organizational goals.
+It is often said, "No man is an island."
+We cannot exist by ourselves—we need to interact and communicate.
+This is where human skills come into play.
+Human skills are essential for building teams, creating networks, establishing linkages, and harmonizing the efforts of individuals under our responsibility toward achieving organizational goals.

 Wednesday, February 13, 2008